 Sequential approach: Considering options for sites for development in a particular order.
-For example, in terms of new shops, we would first look for sites within a shopping centre and then for sites on the edge of the shopping centre before looking at sites outside the centre.
-The same approach is applied to finding land for housing.
+For example, in terms of new shops, looking first for sites within a shopping centre and then for sites on the edge of the shopping centre before looking at sites outside the centre.